I cried with friends. I talked to Ryan. I spent time luxuriating in the sun.

 If we dare to meet your eyes at this moment, it would help so much if we could see in them that you respect us – not because of what we’ve done or left undone, but because we are fellow humans going through the worst days of our lives.
-If you think we don’t care, or don’t feel, or don’t know this, you are wrong.
-We really, really messed up; and we do not expect to find mercy in this place.

 The Lord is my Shepherd, I shall not have needs

 He maketh me to be just fine, thank you, and I have it covered